insure logo

 Insurance companies crunch all this data with proprietary algorithms, which can result in dramatic differences in premium quotes.

-Allstate is the most expensive insurer with an average premium of $2,945.
+The numbers highlight these differences.
+Allstate is the most expensive insurer in Oregon with an average premium of $2,945 a year.

-The list below shows the cheapest full-coverage car insurance rates in Oregon for a 40-year-old driver of a Honda Accord LX.
+Below is a list of the cheapest full-coverage car insurance rates in Oregon for a 40-year-old driver of a 2023 Honda Accord LX.

 CompanyAverage annual premiumAverage monthly premium